 Department of Pharmacy 4, East West University, Dhaka, Bangladesh.

 ABSTRACT: Gymnema sylvestre, is a traditional medicinal plant, belonging to the family of Asclepiadaceae; commonly distributed throughout the world, predominantly in tropical regions.
 The plant exhibits a broad range of therapeutic effects as an effective natural remedy for diabetes, dyspepsia, helminthiasis, constipation, hemorrhoids, jaundice, cardiopathy, asthma, bronchitis, leucoderma and several inflammatory diseases.
-Gymnemic acid, the active compound of this plant is significantly related with obesity and diabetes in order to control them in a positive way.
-Additionally, some of the potential pharmacological activities such as antimicrobial, antihyphal, anti-hyper-cholesterolemic, and hepatoprotective activities of the plant were also reported.
-Pre-eminently, the aim of this review is to explore the transition of a traditional therapeutic to a modern contemporary medication with an overview of phytochemistry and pharmacological activities of the plant and its phyto-constituents.
+Gymnemic acid, the active compound of this plant is significantly related to obesity and diabetes to control them positively.
+Additionally, some of the potential pharmacological activities such as antimicrobial, antihyphal, anti-hypercholesterolemic, and hepatoprotective activities of the plant were also reported.
+Pre-eminently, this review aims to explore the transition of a traditional therapeutic to a modern contemporary medication with an overview of phytochemistry and pharmacological activities of the plant and its phytoconstituents.

 Gymnema sylvestre, Phytochemistry, Pharmacological activities, Toxicity

-As of late, World Health Organization (WHO) assessed that 80% of individuals are now using herbal medicines as their primary health care needs.
-According to WHO, there are more than 21,000 plant species which have the efficiency to cure diseases and is being used as medicinal plants 2.
+As of late, the World Health Organization (WHO) assessed that 80% of individuals are now using herbal medicines as their primary health care needs.
+According to WHO, there are more than 21,000 plant species which have the efficiency in curing diseases and is being used as medicinal plants 2.
 Treatment with medicinal plants is viewed as extremely protected as there is no or negligible side effects.

 Synonyms: Gymnema affine Decne, Gymnema alterniflorum (Lour.)
 Merr., Gymnema formosanum Schltr., Gymnema geminatum R.Br., Gymnema humile Decne., Gymnema mkenii Harv., Gymnema parvifolium Wall., Gymnema subvolubile Decne., Gymnema sylvestre var. affine (Decne.)
 Tsiang.

-Vernacular Indian Names: Bengali: meshashrunga, Gujarati: gudmar, Hindi: gurmar, Malayalam: chakkarakolli, Marathi: beakichapala.
+Vernacular Indian Names: Meshashrunga, Gujarati: gudmar, Hindi: gurmar.
+Malayalam: chakkarakolli, Marathi: beakichapala.

 Super division: Spermatophyta